3YOURMIND/django-migration-linter/docs/incompatibilities.md

 Those are the most important and frequent backward incompatible migrations.
 We are happy to add more if you can specify them to us.

+## Warnings

+On data migrations, the linter will show a warning when:
+* you are missing a reverse migration
+* the RunPython arguments do not respect the naming convention `apps, schema_editor`